Skip to content

 About Steering Law Firm

-Jerry L. Steering has handled hundreds of police misconduct civil rights cases and the bogus criminal cases that usually accompany the same.
+Police Misconduct Attorney, Jerry L. Steering has handled hundreds of police misconduct civil rights cases and defended bogus criminal cases since 1984.
 False arrest, unreasonable force and malicious prosecution cases are a legal minefield; make the wrong step and you are out.
 We know where to step.

 Steering Law